-28. Director Stock Ownership.
+27. Director Equity Ownership.

-Directors shall become stockholders of the Company within sixty days after their election to the Board.
-When non-employee directors are first elected to the Board, and when they are reelected, they receive equal amounts of stock units, payable in shares of Morgan Stanley Common Stock after the director's retirement from the Board, and Morgan Stanley Common Stock, payable immediately.
-Non-employee directors are also able to defer Board compensation (including cash retainers and Common Stock) pursuant to a plan in which they may elect to receive stock units.
-These opportunities and incentives help align non-employee directors' interests with shareholders' interests.
+Directors shall hold an equity interest in the Company within sixty days after their election to the Board.
+When non-management directors are first elected to the Board, and when they are reelected, they receive an equity award of stock units, 50% payable in shares of Morgan Stanley Common Stock after the director's retirement from the Board, and 50% payable in shares of Morgan Stanley Common Stock on the anniversary of grant.
+Non-management directors are also able to defer Board compensation (including cash retainers) pursuant to a plan in which they may elect to receive stock units.
+These opportunities and incentives help align Non-management directors' interests with shareholders' interests.

-29. Repricing of Stock Options; "Reload" Options.
+28. Repricing of Stock Options; "Reload" Options.